 - 1. Eligibility-All unit members are eligible to apply. - 2.
 Benefits-Unit members may contribute to the retirement system while on leave, according to the provisions of the MCPS Retirement System.
-For unit members on FMLA leave, MCPS will maintain the employee's benefits under the conditions coverage would have been provided if the employee had continued working.
+For unit members on FMLA leave, MCPS will maintain the employee's benefits under the conditions coverage would have been provided if the employee had continued working. - 3.
+Permanent Status - a.
+A unit member who is on permanent status at the time they are granted leave because of personal illness or illness in their immediate family shall remain on permanent status. - b.
+A unit member who has completed six months of successful experience with the Montgomery County Public Schools on a probationary status and has been recommended for permanent status at the time leave is granted shall go on permanent status at the time they return from leave and are reassigned.

-3. Permanent Status
+4. Return from Leave

-- a) A unit member who is on permanent status at the time they are granted leave because of personal illness or illness in their immediate family shall remain on permanent status. - b) A unit member who has completed six months of successful experience with the Montgomery County Public Schools on a probationary status and has been recommended for permanent status at the time leave is granted shall go on permanent status at the time they return from leave and are reassigned. - 4.
-Return from Leave-If the leave granted is for personal illness, the unit member will be reinstated at the conclusion of the leave, providing a health certificate from the attending physician is submitted attesting to the unit member's physical fitness to perform their duties.
+- a.
+If the leave granted is for personal illness, the unit member will be reinstated at the conclusion of the leave, providing a health certificate from the attending physician is submitted attesting to the unit member's physical fitness to perform their duties.
 Reassignment will be made when there is a vacancy for which the unit member is qualified.
-Reassignment upon return from an approved FMLA leave will be to the unit member's original position held prior to leave, or to an equivalent position if the original position has been eliminated.
+Reassignment upon return from an approved FMLA leave will be to the unit member's original position held prior to leave, or to an equivalent position if the original position has been eliminated. - b.
+If the medical leave is less than 60 days: No restrictions: If the reinstatement takes longer than five duty days to be processed after the required paperwork is fully complete and submitted, they will not suffer additional loss of leave, provided they were cleared to return.